EnderSpy29/Endrland-Dots/ReadME.md

 Go to https://github.com/catppuccin/Kvantum/tree/main and install your preffered theme and install it in kvantum. then set kvantum as the theme in qt5ct and qt6ct

-**cava**

-Cava has a color gradient option which can be enabled by changing 'gradient = 0' to 'gradient = 1' in the cava-colors template found at '~/.config/wallust/templates'
-Once you have done this simply reselect a wallpaper and reload cava

 **AGS/ASTAL INTRUCTIONS**
 using AGSv2 and Astal
 https://aylur.github.io/astal/guide/getting-started/installation